penguinboots/url-shortener/README.md

 - Copy the shortened link to their clipboard in a single click
 - Receive an error message when the `form` is submitted if:
   - The `input` field is empty
+  - The URL is invalid
+  - other errors encountered per [shrtcode documentation](https://shrtco.de/docs)

 ### Built with
 - [React](https://reactjs.org/)